AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 9:** The system works by dropping PACl in to the solution flowing out of the system (towards the flocculator).
 Flow rate can be calculated by counting the volume of PACl dispensed in a certain period of time, producing a flow rate.
 Alternatively, the number of drops dispensed can be tracked by shining a light through the translucent tubing.
 The volume of one drop can be calculated, multiplied by the number of drops introduced in a time frame, and divided by the total time taken.

 #### Increasing Flocculator Length
 The length of the flocculator was increased to provide greater amount of time for flocculation.
-Specifically, the newly constructed coils around the main cardboard cylinder approximately 40 times, and was constructed from 46 ft of tubing (Figure 10).
+Specifically, the newly constructed flocculator coils around the main cardboard cylinder 49 times, and was constructed from 46 ft. of tubing (Figure 10).

 <img src="flocculator.jpg">

-**Figure 10:** The flocculator (lengthened) in the filtration system.
+**Figure 10:** The flocculator (lengthened to 49 ft. of tubing) in the system.

 The reasoning behind increasing the flocculator’s length was that the PACl may need more time mixing effectively with the solution to produce the flocs necessary for filtration.
-Furthermore, providing more room and opportunity for collision between PACl molecules and the fluoride/red-dye within the system creates a more effective flocculation system and overall filtration system.
+Furthermore, providing more room and opportunity for collision between PACl molecules and the fluoride/red-dye within the system creates a more effective flocculation system and overall system.

 ### Addition of Bottom Geometry in Sedimentation Tube
 The red dye flocs were observed to be clumping together at the bottom of the sedimentation tube, which resulted in the formation of a gel rather than a fluidized bed (Figure 11).
 In order to prevent the formation of a gel at the bottom of the sedimentation tube and to effectively remove flocs, a [bottom geometry](